 So where does all this leave us?
 Here’s what we know and don’t know.

-– Most tangibly, we have or know of at least two advertisements for the sale of slaves in front of the Planter’s Hotel, both of them dating to late 1857.
+– Most tangibly, we have or know of at least five advertisements for the sale of slaves in front of the Planter’s Hotel between 1852 and 1862.

 – We have a longstanding traditional interpretation of the site as a slave auction block, conveyed with some detail in various secondary sources written by historians with direct contact to residents of the period.

 – We have at least three secondary references to men who claimed to have been sold on the block, including a popular postcard of one of the men standing next to the block.
 Follow-up research on the claims of the two men could not confirm their stories, but neither does it render their stories illegitimate.

 – Virtually all references to the block acknowledge its origin and use as a “horse block.”